emmaroche/assignment1-emmaroche/README.md

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /similar/:id - similarMoviesPage.js - Displays similar movies to the movie you click on
++ /similar/:id - similarMoviesPage.js - Displays similar movies to the movie that you click on

-+ /movie/now_playing - NowPlayingMoviesPage.js - Displays Now PLaying movies
++ /movie/now_playing - NowPlayingMoviesPage.js - Displays Now Playing movies

-+ /person/:id - moviePersonPage.js - Displays biography and pictures of cast memebers you click on
++ /person/:id - moviePersonPage.js - Displays biography and pictures of the cast member you click on

 ## Independent learning (If relevant).